aosabook/500lines/ci/chapter.rst

             self.request.sendall("pong")
 ````

 `runtest`, which accepts messages of the form `runtest:<commit ID>`, and is used to kick off tests on the given commit.
 When `runtest` is called, the test runner will check to see if it is already running a test, and if so, it will return a `BUSY` response to the dispatcher.
-If it is available, it will respond to the server with an `OK` message, set its status as busy and will run its `run_tests` function.
+If it is available, it will respond to the server with an `OK` message, set its status as busy and run its `run_tests` function.

 ````
         elif command == "runtest":